adamgreenhall/minpower/_sources/about.txt

 ..  container:: halfwidth

-    **Minpower** is actively and openly developed on `github <http://github.com/adamgreenhall/minpower>`_, a social code hosting site that allows for collaboration by many people and change tracking.
+    **Minpower** is actively and openly developed on `github <http://github.com/adamgreenhall/minpower>`_, a social code hosting site that allows for collaboration by many people, change tracking, and issue hosting.

 Development is simple:

     #.
 Get on github and `fork minpower <http://github.com/adamgreenhall/minpower>`_
     #.
+Clone Minpower from GitHub: ``git clone http://github.com/<yourname>/minpower``
+    #. :abbr:`install it locally (pip's -e flag links you handy-to-find directory to the much more obscure site-packages directory where Python looks for its packages)`: ``pip install -e minpower``

+    #.
 Make it better
     #.
-Test it out (use  :mod:`tests.testall` and :mod:`tests.testall_integration`)
+Test it out.
+Minpower uses `Nose <http://nose.readthedocs.org/>`_ and `Travis <travis-ci.org/adamgreenhall/minpower>`_ for testing.
+To run all of the tests use ``nosetests`` in your local minpower directory.
     #.
 Make a `pull request <https://github.com/adamgreenhall/minpower/pulls>`_ to get your version in

 .. _license: